bcgov/RSBC-DataHub-API/python/docs/validator.md

 It is recommended to create a schema for each different data type.

 Each schema definitions has **four** required attributes:
- - `short_name` - the short name of the schema used for log file output.
+ - `event_type` - the short name of the schema used for log file output.
  - `description` - a description field for reference in the schema only
  - `allow_unknown` - **Boolean** when set to 'True', the validator will allow fields / attributes that are not documented in the schema.
 When set to 'False' all fields must be listed in the schema
  - `cerberus` - a set of fields / attributes and the associated rules.
 [Cerberus](https://docs.python-cerberus.org/en/stable/) is a well documented third-party validation library.